Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: The Density-Difference-Dependent Hamiltonian

-Before searching for quantum scars, we first demonstrate that this model is chaotic by examining the average level spacing ratio.
-Ordering the energies from lowest to highest, we define the gap as $S_n = E_n-E_{n-1}$.
-Then the level spacing ratio is defined as $r_n = \min(S_n,S_{n-1})/\max(S_n,S_{n-1})$.
-If a system is chaotic, the average level spacing ratio is expected to match that of Gaussian random ensembles, obtained from random matrix theory (RMT), with the specific ensemble depending on the time-reversal symmetry of the system.
-If the Hamiltonian has time-reversal symmetry, one should compare with the Gaussian orthogonal ensemble (GOE), while if time-reversal symmetry is broken, one should compare with the Gaussian unitary ensemble (GUE)~\cite{Atas13,Giraud22}.
-For purely real $\gamma$, our Hamiltonian is real and thus time-reversal symmetric.
-Additionally, in the presence of symmetries, one should compare with the appropriate Gaussian ensemble with block diagonal form corresponding to the degree of the symmetry, $m$.
-In OBC, the level spacing ratio average for our model at half-filling and length $L=12$ with real, imaginary, and complex ($\gamma = |\gamma|e^{i\pi/4}$) $\gamma$ are as follows for $|\gamma|=5$ alongside the predicted value from RMT of the appropriate ensemble: $0.5292$ (GOE, $0.53590$), $0.4292$ (GUE $m=2$, $0.422085$), and $0.6079$ (GUE, $0.60266$).
-The two-fold symmetry ($m=2$) for imaginary $\gamma$ is the parity symmetry we discussed above.
-We also look at the level statistics within one of the parity blocks for purely imaginary $\gamma$ and obtain $0.5723$ close to the GUE prediction.
+In OBC, the level spacing ratio average for our model at half-filling and length $L=12$ (resulting in a Hilbert space dimension of 12376) with real, imaginary, and complex ($\gamma = |\gamma|e^{i\pi/4}$) $\gamma$ are as follows for $|\gamma|=5$: $0.5292$ (GOE, $0.53590$), $0.4292$ (GUE $m=2$, $0.422085$), and $0.6079$ (GUE, $0.60266$).
+We have included the corresponding Gaussian ensemble and the expected results in parentheses.
+For imaginary $\gamma =5i$, We also look at the level statistics within one of the parity blocks for purely imaginary $\gamma$ and obtain $0.5723$ close to the GUE prediction.
 Further evidence is provided by looking at the probability density, $P(r_n)$, provided in Fig.~\ref{fig:WignerDyson} where we see that the level statistics clearly follow a Wigner-Dyson distribution (yellow curve) as opposed to a Poissonian (orange curve) expected of integrable systems.
 Note that for $\gamma =5i$, we only present one of the parity sectors.
 Now that we have established that the system is chaotic, we present the two mechanisms for scar formation.
 First we consider $\gamma$ to be purely imaginary, resulting in scarring that stabilizes a CDW-like mode.
-Then we consider $\gamma$ to be purely real, which results in scar eigenstates that support many body edge modes.
+Then we consider $\gamma$ to be purely real, which results in scar eigenstates that support many-body edge modes.